alexgarces/react-typeform-embed/README.md

 ### Sidetab and Popover

-These other **modal embed types** work exactly as the Popup component but, since them are already visible and clickable, passing children element/s is optional.
+These other **modal embed types** work exactly as the Popup component but, since they are already visible and clickable, passing children element/s is optional.

 ```js
 import React from 'react';